ClassConnect13/app-manual/courses/courses.md

 ## Key Features

 - **Pagination**: Navigate between pages of courses (bottom center)
-- **Role Filtering**: Coming soon (will filter by Teacher/Student roles)
-- **Quick Actions**: All major functions accessible from this screen
+- **Course search**: Use the search button to search for courses you are enrolled to

 ## Course Management Tips

-- Tap any course card to [view details](/app-manual/courses/course-view)
+- Tap any course card to access the course
-- Long-press cards for additional options
 - New courses appear instantly in your list